 - Effectiveness-Are the objectives of each party sustainable?
 Is no net loss of habitat or biological function possible on a sustainable basis?
 What are the habitat costs and benefits of each alternative? - Physical Feasibility-Are prior water rights and existing water uses maintained?
 Are reservoir purposes maintained?
 Is enough water available? - Risk-How often does an alternative lead to a failure of the biological system?
 Is the failure reversible?
 Can contingency plans be developed? - Economics-What are the costs and benefits of each alternative?
+Are existing water rights affected?
+Are values associated with reasonable future water uses accounted for?

 Phase 5.
-Problem Resolution
+Issue Resolution

-After several alternative flow regimes have been thoroughly evaluated by the teams that are party to the instream flow resolution process (defined in Phase 1), the teams negotiate an instream flow regime that meets the overall goals established in Phase 1.
-The teams must integrate their knowledge and understanding of the technical and social issues to reach a negotiated solution.
-The negotiation process implies that the solution will entail some kind of a balance among conflicting social values.
+After several alternative flow regimes have been thoroughly evaluated by the teams that are party to the ISF resolution process (defined in Phase 1), the teams deliberate ISF criteria or standards that meet the overall watershed goals established in Phase 1.
+The teams must integrate their knowledge and understanding of the technical and social issues to reach an ultimate resolution.
+This process implies that the solution will entail some kind of a balance among conflicting social values.

 The IFIM process rarely results in a single "best" flow value.
-Rather, the IFIM generates WUA habitat estimates over a range of flows (or for alternative flow time-series) for each target species.
+Rather, the IFIM generates WUA habitat estimates over a range of flows (or for alternative flow time-series) for each target species and/or recreational requirement.
 It is important to understand that the maximum WUA values typically will occur at different flows and differing times of the year for the various target species, life stages, or other uses.
+In addition, the current and future needs for water for developmental purposes must be considered in the resolution process.
 Thus, selection of flow regimes suitable for protecting the aquatic community while recognizing the need to accommodate other beneficial uses of the water often requires balancing, tradeoffs, and seasonal variation that are the subject of negotiations and management decisions.